PlayboyPrime/ModalMod/tutorials/How to add TextInputComponents.md

 Then copy an already exisiting TextInputComponent and paste it under it and rename it correctly.

-Now aber bracket of the component above you have to add an comma.
+Now after the bracket of the component above you have to type an comma.

 Examples: